vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/1_EXPLORING_THE_TANTRALOKA.md

 (b) PRESENTING THE ULTIMATE TEXTUAL AUTHORITY

-This brings us to another objective of Abhinava in presenting the Tantraloka as the ultimate textual au- thority.
+This brings us to another objective of Abhinava in presenting the Tantrāloka as the ultimate textual au- thority.
 Self-realization is the goal of all spiritual dis- ciplines and the standard effective tool conceived by them is the power of the Godhead.
-No other text has been able to drive this truth home more than the Tantraloka and the reason for it lay in Abhinava's taking recourse to his own discerning judgement, un- failing sense of right logic, vast command over Saivis- tic scriptures and above all his deep insight into Trika ideology, in that order.'
+No other text has been able to drive this truth home more than the Tantrāloka and the reason for it lay in Abhinava's taking recourse to his own discerning judgement, un- failing sense of right logic, vast command over Saivis- tic scriptures and above all his deep insight into Trika ideology, in that order.'
 All these combined together lent enormous width and intense depth to Abhinava's treatment.
 Knowledge in order to earn transcendence has to pass through three successive stages:

 (i) it must emanate from a scripture;